-I highly enjoyed Caca Dolce—a weird, funny, moving, complex memoir that’s excitingly like if Diane Williams edited a 500-page novel down to 200 pages.
+I highly enjoyed Caca Dolce--a weird, funny, moving, complex memoir that’s excitingly like if Diane Williams edited a 500-page novel down to 200 pages.

+This is my favorite book by Chelsea Martin and I’ve read every book by her and even published one.
 If David Sedaris were younger, hipper, and had once subscribed to Cat Fancy, he might write like this.

 Martin’s essays are confessional.
 And they are political.
 In writing them, in deciding to tell her story, on her terms and in her voice, the author has exerted her power--even as she writes about so many instances of powerlessness, often a powerlessness unique to being a woman.